attentive-mobile/attentive-ios-sdk/README.md

 # Attentive IOS SDK

-The Attentive IOS SDK provides the functionality to render Attentive creative units in IOS mobile applications.
+The Attentive IOS SDK provides the functionality to render Attentive creative units and collect Attentive events in IOS mobile applications.

 ## Installation